-SOS received donations of various non-cash items of \$2,172,288 and \$1,785,977 for the years ended June 30, 2023 and 2022, respectively, which consisted of goods, supplies, and laboratory and other services.
-A substantial number of volunteers have donated significant amounts of their time to SOS.
+The Organization received donations of various non-cash items of \$2,643,021 and \$2,172,288 for the years ended June 30, 2024 and 2023, respectively, which consisted of goods, supplies, and laboratory and other services.
+These items are recorded in the consolidated financial statements at their estimated values based on current market rates for similar items and are only utilized for program use.
+A substantial number of volunteers have donated significant amounts of their time to the Organization.
 The services that these individuals rendered, however, do not meet the above criteria and, as such, are not recognized as revenue.